schombert/Project-Alice/docs/rules.md

 ### Workforce adjustment

 This is a common concept between both factories and RGOs, which both have employment.
 When we are adjusting the number of workers employed we have both a target number of employees that the adjustment is made towards and a speed factor that determines how fast the adjustment is made.
 Let us call the change in employment required to reach our target delta.
-When firing people, we fire up to the greater of 50 or delta x define:EMPLOYMENT_HIRE_LOWEST, and then limit that to at most delta x speed-factor x 0.25.
+When firing people, we fire up to the greater of 50 or delta x define:EMPLOYMENT_FIRE_LOWEST, and then limit that to at most delta x speed-factor x 0.25.
 When hiring people, the logic appears to be completely different.
 People are hired towards the target at the rate of delta x speed-factor, or define:EMPLOYMENT_HIRE_LOWEST x number-currently-employed, or 50, whichever is greater.

 ### Factory internals